ERLEADA® Patient Support

 We are committed to supporting you and your patients.
 Click here for the Janssen CarePath Resource Guide.

 We understand how important it is for your patients to take their ERLEADA® medication just as you've prescribed.
-Janssen CarePath provides ongoing support to help your patients stay on track with their ERLEADA® treatment.
+Janssen CarePath provides ongoing support that may help your patients stay on track with their ERLEADA® treatment.

 Janssen CarePath Account